 Testosterone levels and age

 Despite the growing trends in testosterone therapy, there’s no need to worry or obsess over your testosterone levels.

-If you have symptoms of testosterone deficiency, by all means check your levels and consult your doctor.
-Otherwise, be reassured that declining testosterone levels on their own is just a normal part of growing older.
+If you have symptoms of testosterone deficiency, by all means, check your levels and consult your doctor.
+Otherwise, be reassured that testosterone levels can gradually decline as you get older.